HeathDanni/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
-    SQL is a language you can use to
+    SQL is a DBMS we use to build and communicate with the database.
+Relational is a type of database that is much like a spreadsheet.
 2. Why do tables need a Primary Key?
+    Tables need primary keys so that you can refer to and access each item on that table.
 3. What is the name given to a table column that references the Primary Key on another table?
+    Foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+    You should create a join table to hold the data that references the relationship between both tables.